giovannicandido/angular-http-interceptor/README.md

     })
 If you use `withInterceptors` it will override any interceptor created by other module or library.

-The library [https://github.com/giovannicandido/angular-spa](https://github.com/giovannicandido/angular-spa) provide a `RefreshTokenHttpInterceptor` that is good to maintain, the `withInterceptors` will override that.
-You can still provide it again
+For example, the library [https://github.com/giovannicandido/angular-spa](https://github.com/giovannicandido/angular-spa) provide a `RefreshTokenHttpInterceptor` that is good to maintain, the `withInterceptors` will override that.
+You can still provide it again.

 The method `InterceptorModule.withInterceptors()` accepts all kinds of providers (ValueProviders, FactoryProviders...) and plain classes.
 Examples:

     InterceptorModule.withInterceptors([InterceptorClass])
-    InterceptorModule.withInterceptors([{ provide: Interceptor, useClass: InterceptorClass }])
-    InterceptorModule.withInterceptors([{ provide: Interceptor, useExisting: InterceptorClass }])
-    InterceptorModule.withInterceptors([{ provide: Interceptor, useValue: interceptorObject }])
+    InterceptorModule.withInterceptors([{ provide: Interceptor, useClass: InterceptorClass, multi: true }]) InterceptorModule.withInterceptors([{ provide: Interceptor, useExisting: InterceptorClass, multi: true }]) InterceptorModule.withInterceptors([{ provide: Interceptor, useValue: interceptorObject, multi: true }])

 This give the flexibility you need.
 The `provide` part is always overrided to a `OpaqueToken`, is irrelevant what you put here, but the typescript compiler will complain if you omit.